Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Introduction

-\begin{itemize} \item We curate \textbf{Minerva-CTI}, a unified 16-task CTI training suite with deterministic, verifier-checkable targets spanning vulnerability, detection, and procedure-oriented CTI workflows. \item We propose \textbf{MinervaRL}, an RLVR extension that addresses reward sparsity via hardness-gated answer-conditioned reasoning and periodic distillation back to the answer-free prompts. \item We demonstrate consistent gains on 12 CTI benchmarks across four open-weight backbones, with MinervaRL outperforming strong instruction-tuned and security SFT baselines. \end{itemize}
+Our contributions are: \begin{itemize} \item We curate \textbf{Minerva-CTI}, a unified 16-task CTI training suite with deterministic, verifier-checkable targets spanning vulnerability, detection, and procedure-oriented CTI workflows. \item We propose \textbf{MinervaRL}, an RLVR extension that mitigates sparse verifier feedback by leveraging hardness-gated, answer-conditioned rationale generation and periodic distillation onto the original answer-free prompts. \item We evaluate across 12 CTI benchmarks and four open-weight backbones.
+MinervaRL improves the mean CTI score by 15.8 percentage points over matched base checkpoints and by 4.3 points over GRPO, while outperforming controlled SFT, rejection-finetuning, and off-policy RLVR baselines on average. \end{itemize}